Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 Items always exist as gameobjects, when they are equiped or in your inventory, they just get parented to your player object, then are bone-merged if equiped or disabled if in inventory.
 So technically all items in your inventory are just disabled at your feet at all times!

 Now was the technical part, getting dragging, dropping, interacting and so on working within this ui, and getting our little player render to match our actual player and follow the cursor!
-Alot of work went into this, and it was worth it, because it just works so well.
+A lot of work went into this, and it was worth it, because it just works so well.
 <ImageCollage images={["inventory/demo.gif", "inventory/item_inspect.jpg" ]} />

 <Heading title="Dialogue System" caption="by matek" />